Adenosine receptors and PET

 Adenosine has the highest affinity to the A1R and A2AR, intermediate affinity to A3R, and lowest affinity to A2BR.
 Adenosine activates A1 and A2A receptors already in nanomolar concentrations.

 Selective agonists and antagonists have been developed for each of the AR subtypes.
-PET tracers for each AR subtype have also been developed, although only tracers for A1R and A2AR are routinely used in human studies.
+PET radiopharmaceuticals for each AR subtype have also been developed, although only radiopharmaceuticals for A1R and A2AR are routinely used in human studies.
 Agonists, including endogenous agonist adenosine, lead to the activation of all AR subtypes, and subsequent regulation by desensitization and trafficking (Mundell and Kelly, 2011).
 In addition to AR agonists and antagonists, also allosteric modulators have been introduced.

 The A1R is expressed throughout in the body, with the highest densities in the brain.
 Receptor density is high in the striatum and thalamus, moderate in the cerebral cortex and pons, and low in the cerebellum, midbrain and brain stem.
 Adenosine binding to both pre- and postsynaptic A1Rs has an inhibitory effect in the brain.
 A1Rs are also present on microglia, astrocytes, and oligodendrocytes.